vagnervst/pagarme-js/README.md

 npm install pagarme
 ```

-Pagar.me JavaScript library can be used in three ways:
+Pagar.me's JavaScript library can be used in three ways:

 ### Node.js